diginatu/nagome/docs/plugin.md

 To use stdin/out connection, set 'std' to 'method' in your plugin.yml.

-You can directory use standard input and output for JSON communication.
+You can directly use standard input and output for JSON communication.
 Normal plugin can naturally use its stdin/out.
 Main plugin should execute Nagome and grab the stdin/out of it.